milvus-io/bootcamp/integration/everos_with_milvus.md

 export EVEROS_MEMORIZE__MODE="chat"
 ```

-EverOS uses OpenAI for both memory extraction and embeddings.
-The embedding dimension is set to `1024` to match the Milvus schemas managed by EverOS.
+EverOS uses OpenAI for both memory extraction and embeddings. `text-embedding-3-small` returns `1536` dimensions by default, but EverOS forwards the configured `dimensions` value to OpenAI.
+This tutorial requests `1024` dimensions to match the Milvus schemas managed by EverOS.

 The `chat` memory mode keeps this example focused on user memories.
 EverOS manages the Milvus collections and their schemas, so you do not need to create them yourself.